reflectionalist/DS-PhPL/README.md

 ### Organization

-This is a weekly _discussion seminar_ on _philosophy of programming languages_.
+This is a weekly _discussion seminar_.
 In each week's meeting (except the first which will be a kickoff introduction), one of you will present _an_ article announced in the previous week and afterwards lead a discussion about it involving all attendants.
 All of you are required to read the article and submit a _summary_ of it _24 hours before_ each week's meeting.
 The one who volunteers to be the leader of that week's meeting of course need also prepare for presentation and moderation.

 ### Topics and Articles